Powerlearnproject/se-day1-assignment-ifeyichukwu/README.md

 Changing requirements: Yes, requirements may change during the development cycle, leading to scope creep and project delays.
 Tight Deadlines: Pressure to deliver software products kn schedule can result in rushed development and compromised quality.
 Technical Debt: Techincal debt is the accumulation of sub-optimal solutions.
 It can impede future development efforts and increase maintenance costs.
+Advice?
+Create a structured workflow and avoid scope creep as much as possible.
+Ensure yo do your risk management properly.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Testing is a critical part of quality assurance and involves various types of testing, including: